-My purpose during this tour is to share my passion for Helsinki, the capital of the happiest country in the world!
+Join this small-group Helsinki Walking Tour to explore the capital of the happiest country in the world!

 Apart from sharing many fascinating stories about Helsinki's history, present, and future, I will be happy to answer your questions about the way of Finnish life and cultural habits.
 I was born and raised in Finland, and I want you to get a real feeling of Helsinki, not just the touristic one.